-A day’s prospecting leads paleontologist Anna Silowski to make an extraordinary discovery in a remote part of British Columbia, but at the same time, the tensions below the surface of her successful career are exposed.
+A day’s prospecting leads palaeontologist Anna Silowski to make an extraordinary discovery in a remote part of British Columbia.
+At the same time, the tensions below the surface of her successful career are exposed.
 Pushed towards breakdown, she finds herself unexpectedly dependent on high-school drop out Scott Macleod, and recruits him to help on the excavation of her find.
-Scott is soon way out of his depth, and the excavation itself teeters on the edge of disaster.
+Scott the excavation itself teeters on the edge of disaster.
 The Find is a compelling story about discovery, inheritance and fate, and a moving exploration of the possibilities that hide within a seemingly impossible relationship.

 “Kathy Page reminds us what a novel can do that almost nothing else can: take elements as different as dinosaur hunting, landclaims, inherited disease, and abuse of power, and link them with grace and necessity.
 Above all, this is a love story of the rarest kind: one with something new to say.”
 Fred Stenson, Giller-nominated, award-winning author of eight novels, including The Trade & The Great Karoo.